Cartier and Weil Divisors on Varieties with Quotient Singularities: Weighted Projective Spaces

 \section{Weighted Projective Spaces}

-Weighted projective spaces are the main examples of $V$-manifolds.
+Weighted projective spaces are main examples of $V$-varieties.
 The main reference that has been used in this section is \cite{Dolgachev82}.
 Here we concentrate our attention on describing the analytic structure and singularities.

-Let $\w:=(q_0,\ldots,q_n)$ be a weight vector, that is, a finite set of coprime positive integers.
+Let $\w=:(q_0,\ldots,q_n)$ be a weight vector, that is, a finite set of coprime positive integers.
 There is a natural action of the multiplicative group $\C^{*}$ on $\C^{n+1}\setminus\{0\}$ given by